 National Science Week aims to reach as many Australians as possible each year with a positive message about the impact that science has on our lives, our economy, our society and our world.

-National Science Week runs for ten days in August each year.
+National Science Week runs for ten days in August each year (16 - 24 August in 2014).
 It is Australia’s major national celebration of science.
 It provides an opportunity for the entire science community to celebrate and showcase science to the Australian public and the world.
 The National Science Week website provides information on the diverse events, activities and partnerships that form National Science Week each year.

 National Science Week events illustrate fascinating areas of knowledge awaiting exploration by those who continue to study science, and demonstrate applications of science, engineering, technology and mathematics in many different fields.